SamCB/nvim_settings/README.md

 Expected to have installed:

-* nvim (I did this in v0.4.3 so no clue how it'll work elsewhere)
+* neovim (I did this in v0.4.3 so no clue how it'll work elsewhere)
 * pyenv and virtualenv

 ### Recommended